fll-pigeons/gamechangers/docs/README.md

-# Team Tobedetermined First Lego League - Game Changers 2020
+# Team 'Tobedetermined' First Lego League - Game Changers 2020
 (Community team in London Ontario.)

 Team Tobedetermined is participating at the [FIRST® LEGO® League (FLL) London](https://www.eng.uwo.ca/outreach/first-robotics/lego-league/) at the University of Western <b>in late November or early December, 2020<b/>.